miketery/srw-app/README.md

 //TODO

-- RecoveryPlanMachine - setting up a social recovery scheme, need to track recovery manifest state, and state of participants as they accept or reject participation.
+- RecoveryPlanMachine - setting up a social recovery scheme, need to track recovery manifest state, and state of partys as they accept or reject participation.
 Potentially later need to track updates to a recovery.
 - AppMachine (i.e. track state of the app) - e.g. first install, or vault is setup, locked, unlocked, in recovery mode

 //Possible TODO